 OK, now that we’ve run through some specific ideas of what you can do to attract more customers, let’s look at ways of optimizing them for success.

-Once you’ve built up a base of customers, some of them will inevitably become your champions for what you do.
+Once you’ve built up a base of members, some of them will inevitably become your champions for what you do.
 Your evangelists.

 Encourage them to spread the word for you, by sharing your Instagram posts, forwarding your newsletters, and generally telling everyone how awesome you are.

-In return, you can give discounts or exclusive benefits if they bring new clients (for example, personal training for free, or cheaper memberships).
+In return, you can give discounts or exclusive benefits if they bring new members (for example, personal training for free, or cheaper memberships).
 Find out more.

 Don’t beat yourself up if you miss the occasional update.
 But consistent effort brings real rewards